2022 Airbnb Statistics: Usage, Demographics, and Revenue Growth

 - Las Vegas, Nevada (15)

 In October 2019, Airbnb released a forecast of trending destinations worldwide for 2020 (16).
-Based on Airbnb data and statistics for booking, the 20 trending destinations with the highest number of interested guests for the upcoming year were:
+Based on Airbnb statistics by city and booking data, the 20 trending destinations with the highest number of interested guests for the upcoming year were:

 - Milwaukee, WI, U.S.